gyf304/partylan/README.md

 [<img height="50" src="resources/github/images/download-from-steam.svg" />](https://store.steampowered.com/app/1122990/PartyLAN)
 [Request a beta key](https://forms.gle/mVXYBTuUPrGjRP1b6)

 PartyLAN is a tool for playing LAN games over the Steam Network.
 It is designed to be easy to use and work with any game that supports LAN play.
+The successor to [LPVPN](https://github.com/gyf304/lpvpn), which amassed 5.5K downloads before Discord discontinued its Game SDK.

 [Compatible Games List](resources/github/lan-games-db/lan-games.csv)